MattiaTinfena/ExpRob_Ass1/README.md

 rebuild with colcon and relaunch the file

 ### ROSBots (currently not tested)

+Warning: we were not able to test on the lab for now, so this feature needs to be still fully implemente

 To test the code with the rosbot switch to the Lab branch